michalbidzinski1/Frontend-HTTP-MQTT-Project/README.md

 # Frontend-HTTP-MQTT-Project
-React&amp;Redux Project with Mongoose Backend and MQTT Client for "Web Protocols" course at University.
+React and Redux Project with  Backend(Node.js, Express.js, Mongoose) and MQTT Client for "Web Protocols" course at University.
-It is a Instagram clone, with register-login-logout, hashed password, live-chat(thanks to mqtt), CRUD for Posts and Comments, Change password and username etc.
+It is a Instagram clone, with register-login-logout,  password hassing, live-chat(thanks to mqtt), CRUD for Posts and Comments, password and username changing etc.